Yogesh-Yogi-1/DS_JAVA_MODULE-10/Ex21-Left Subtree of a Binary Tree.md

 # Ex21 Count the Number of Nodes in the Left Subtree of a Binary Tree
-## DATE:25-10-2025
+## DATE: 25/10/25
 ## AIM:
-To design and implement a Python program that constructs a binary tree from given level order input and counts the number of nodes present in the left subtree of the root node
+To design and implement a java program that constructs a binary tree from given level order input and counts the number of nodes present in the left subtree of the root node

 ## Algorithm
 1. Start the program.
-2. Define a Node class to represent each node of the binary tree.
-3. Build the binary tree from a given level order array.
-4. Recursively count the number of nodes in the left subtree of the root.
+2. Read integer.
+3. Create an array of size n.
+4. Read n integers and store them in array.
-5. Display the total count.
+5. Building the Tree (Level-Order).
+6. Counting Left Subtree Nodes.
+7. Print the result.
-6. End the program.
+8. Stop the program.

 ## Program:
 ```

-/*
-Program to construct a binary tree from given level order input
-and count the number of nodes in the left subtree of the root node.
+Program to constructs a binary tree from given level order input and counts the number of nodes
-Developed by: V.YOGESH
-RegisterNumber: 212223230250
-*/

 import java.util.*;

 class Node {